UBCSailbot/docs/docs/reference/sailing/miscellaneous.md

 ### Track Made Good

 Boats do not necessarily travel in the same direction as their ***Heading***, due to the effects of ocean current and wind.
-The direction that the boat moves in relative to the sea floor is called the ***Track Made Good***.
+The path the boat has traveled relative to the sea floor is called the ***Track Made Good***.
 This is the same as if you measured motion compared to land or with a GPS.

 ![image](../../assets/images/sailing/track_made_good.jpg)